Jump to Departmental Services by following the links below:

 - Baseball diamonds are available to organized sports teams for training or modified game play.

-Please note equipment will not be sanitized and it is the responsibility of the user to allow for adequate physical distancing in line with Federal and Provincial recommendations.
-All equipment and amenities is at the sole risk of the user.
-Signage is placed in all King Township parks.
+- All playground equipment and outdoor fitness equipment are now open for public use.
+Please note equipment will not be sanitized by Township staff and it is the responsibility of the user to allow for adequate physical distancing in line with Federal and Provincial recommendations.
+The use of all equipment and amenities is at the sole risk of the user.

 - Trails owned and operated by the Township remain open.
 To find out where these trails are located, please view King's Trail Map.

 - Trails owned and operated by the Regional Municipality of York, Toronto and Region Conservation Authority (TRCA) and the Lake Simcoe Region Conservation Authority (LSRCA) are open with physical distancing requirements in place.
 For more information on general trail safety recommendations, please visit the York Region Forest webpage.